Database Views as Explanations for Relational Deep Learning: Preliminaries

 for some ordering $(\lambda_1,o_1),\dots,(\lambda_q,o_q)$ of all pairs $(\lambda,o)$ where $\N^o_\lambda(v)$ is defined.
 Here, $\upd$ is an \e{update function}, which is realized as a neural model.
 A typical example of model architecture for hetero-GNNs \cite{schlichtkrull2018-RGCN} involves a linear combination followed by an activation function (e.g., ReLU).
-The model $M$ is given by

-where $\mlp$ is a multilayer-perception function that transforms the last layer into the actual prediction.
+The model $M$ is given by $M(v) = \mlp(\vec h^{(L)}(v))$ where $\mlp$ is a multilayer-perception function that transforms the last layer into the actual prediction.
 The learnable parameters are incorporated in the functions $\agg$, $\upd$, and $\mathrm{MLP}$.